Text original

 Evaluation

-The evaluation is continuous and formative.
-Tests are taken during the course which, together with the practice grade, make up the final grade.
+The assessment is continuous and formative.
+During the course, tests are given which, together with the practical grade, make up the final grade.
 The weighting is as follows:

 - Follow-up test: 20%